-Boron is one of the most suitable materials for cantilevers; its density is low, Young’s modulus is large, and the speed of sound propagation is approximately 2.6 times faster than that of aluminum.
+Boron is one of the most suitable materials for cantilevers; its density is low, Young’s modulus is large, and the speed of sound propagation is approximately 2.6 times faster than that of aluminium.
 Due to the characteristics above, boron cantilever can more precisely trace the information contained in the record grooves than aluminum cantilever.

 The reproducibility of the sound engraved on analog records is further enhanced by adopting sapphire for cantilevers since sapphire has high rigidity.
-Compared to aluminum cantilevers, every single sound will be defined more clearly, allowing the users to enjoy crystal-clear sound.
+Compared to aluminium cantilevers, every single sound will be defined more clearly, allowing the users to enjoy crystal-clear sound.

 Similarly, the SAS/R enjoys all the sapphire benefits with one crucial advantage: The four facets of its crystalline ruby cantilever taper toward the diamond tip.
-This tapered ruby cantilever design allows for lower moving mass, giving the SAS/R even greater ability reproduce vibrations in the record groove with precision, accuracy, speed, and fidelity.
+This tapered ruby cantilever design allows for lower moving mass, giving the SAS/R even greater ability reproduce vibrations in the record groove with precision, accuracy, speed and fidelity.
 Facets of the tapered ruby cantilever can be seen in the image below.
 Cuts made to the cantilever reduce the moving mass of the diamond stylus tip.

 3. Single Point Tension Wire Suspension